Walker Hancock: Honors

+Hancock's sculpture was part of the art competition at the 1932 Summer Olympics in Los Angeles, California.

+Hancock was elected an Associate member of the National Academy of Design in 1936, and an Academician in 1939.
+He was inducted into the American Academy of Arts and Letters in 1941.

 For his military service, Hancock was awarded the American Campaign Medal, the World War II Victory Medal, and the European-African-Middle Eastern Campaign Medal.

-He served as a member of the Smithsonian Institution's National Collection of Fine Arts Commission.
-He was elected an associate member of the National Academy of Design in 1936, and an academician in 1939.
-He was inducted into the American Academy of Arts and Letters in 1941.
+Hancock served as a member of the Smithsonian Institution's National Collection of Fine Arts Commission.
 For his body of work, he was awarded the Pennsylvania Academy of the Fine Arts' Medal of Honor in 1953, and the National Sculpture Society's Herbert Adams Medal of Honor in 1954.

 In 1971, Hancock received the Golden Plate Award of the American Academy of Achievement.

-The U.S. Congress awarded him the National Medal of Arts in 1989.
+The U.S. Congress awarded Hancock the National Medal of Arts in 1989.
 President George H. W. Bush awarded him the Medal of Freedom in 1990.

+In 2025, the Cape Ann Museum in Gloucester, Massachusetts hosted the exhibition Portrait of a Sculptor—Walker Hancock / Michael Lafferty.
+Michael Lafferty had been Walker Hancock's friend and photographer for more than 40 years, and the exhibition mixed Lafferty's photographs and commentary with Hancock's sculptures.

 Legacy

-From 1930 onwards, he kept a studio in Gloucester, Massachusetts, to which he ultimately retired.
-Saima Natti Hancock, his wife of 40 years, died in 1984.
-The Cape Ann Historical Association mounted a 1989 retrospective exhibition of his works, and published his autobiography, A Sculptor's Fortunes (1997).
-His work was also part of the sculpture event in the art competition at the 1932 Summer Olympics.
+The Cape Ann Historical Association mounted a 1989 retrospective exhibition of Hancock's work.
+It later published his autobiography, A Sculptor's Fortunes (1997).

-He endowed Massachusetts's Walker Hancock Prize, given for excellence in the arts.
-The National Sculpture Society has an annual prize named for him.
-His papers are at the Archives of American Art, Smithsonian Institution, and in the Hancock Family Archives in Gloucester, Massachusetts.
+Hancock endowed Massachusetts's Walker Hancock Prize, given for excellence in the arts.
+The National Sculpture Society has an annual prize named for Hancock.

+Hancock's papers are at the Archives of American Art, Smithsonian Institution, and in the Hancock Family Archives in Gloucester, Massachusetts.

-Several of his works can be found at Saint Mary's Episcopal Church, Rockport, Massachusetts.
-He and his wife are buried at Seaside Cemetery, Gloucester, Massachusetts.
+Several of Hancock's works can be found at Saint Mary's Episcopal Church, Rockport, Massachusetts.
+He and his wife are buried nearby at Seaside Cemetery, Gloucester, Massachusetts.

 In the 2014 film The Monuments Men, the Sgt.
 Walter Garfield character played by John Goodman is loosely based on Hancock.